bethsmith0623/SEI-CC_4/work/w02/d3/03-04-jquery-lab.md

 	- AAU, I want to be able to type in a skill and have it added to my list of skills by clicking a button.

 	- AAU, I want to be able to remove an individual skill one at a time in case I make a mistake.

+## Deliverable

+When completed, please slack the link to your GitHub repo to your instructors.

 ## Bonus